A Deep Dive Into C/C++ Compilation and Linking: Introduction

 std::cout << "max in (" << a << ", " << b << "): " << int_max(a, b) << "\n";

-}Recompile and link, and the program will run successfully, because the symbol referenced in usage.o will now be the simple int_max, matching the symbol provided in libutils.a.
+}Recompile and link, and the program runs successfully, because now the symbol referenced in usage.o is the plain int_max, which matches what libutils.a provides.